 Short Answer

-Both the model and the market expect Elon Musk to be the world's first trillionaire, with no compelling evidence of mispricing.
+Both the model and the market overwhelmingly agree that Elon Musk is most likely to be the world's first trillionaire before January 1, 2030, with only minor residual uncertainty.

 1. Executive Verdict